Put cash to work with short-term bond ETFs

 • Investors interested in putting idle cash to work may consider short-term bond ETFs.

-• Short duration bond ETFs can potentially add more income while helping you diversify where your short-term assets are held.
+• Short duration bond ETFs can potentially add more income in an environment of declining short-term interest rates.

 Looking to get more out of your cash?
-Consider short-term bonds, which are currently offering higher yields than any time in the past 15 years.2 Investors may be able to invest in short-term bonds with ETFs to potentially earn more income with cash they don’t need in the near future.
+Consider short-term bonds, which are currently offering some of the highest yields in the past 15 years.1 Investors may be able to invest in short-term bonds with ETFs to potentially earn more income with cash they don’t need in the near future.

-Americans are sitting on over $17.6 trillion in bank deposits with an additional $4.8 billion in money market funds.3 An investment in fixed income funds is not equivalent to and involves risks not associated with an investment in cash or cash equivalents.
-That said, yields on savings accounts may not keep up with interest rate increases, and certainly trail those currently available in various bond ETFs.
+Americans are sitting on over $17.5 trillion in bank deposits with an additional $6 trillion in money market funds.2 An investment in fixed income funds is not equivalent to and involves risks not associated with an investment in cash or cash equivalents.
+That said, historically, bonds have tended to outperform cash when interest rates are decreasing.

 Bar chart showing that yields on short-term bond ETFs are currently higher than those of conventional savings vehicles.